PalisadoesFoundation/talawa-docs/docs/developers/talawa-api/error-handling.md

 ## The Solution

-The general philosophy at play is that Errors are considered exceptional.
-Your user data should never be represented as an Error.
-If your users can do something that needs to provide negative guidance, then you should represent that kind of information in GraphQL as Data not as an Error.
-Errors should always represent either developer errors or exceptional circumstances (e.g. the database was offline).[Lee Byron makes that clear in a few comments on the GraphQL-Spec repository.](https://github.com/graphql/graphql-spec/issues/391#issuecomment-385553207)
+The guiding philosophy here is that Errors should be considered exceptional.
+User data should never be represented as an Error.
+If negative guidance needs to be provided for actions that users can perform, it should be represented in GraphQL as Data rather than as an Error.
+Errors should exclusively represent developer errors or exceptional circumstances, such as when the database is offline (as highlighted by [Lee Byron in comments on the GraphQL-Spec repository](https://github.com/graphql/graphql-spec/issues/391#issuecomment-385553207)).

-[Marc-Andre Giroux `6a`](https://productionreadygraphql.com/2020-08-01-guide-to-graphql-errors) is the basis of the approach chosen for Error Handling in the Talawa api codebase.
+The Error Handling approach chosen for the Talawa API codebase is based on [Marc-Andre Giroux's `6a`](https://productionreadygraphql.com/2020-08-01-guide-to-graphql-errors).

-Most of the "Errors" in GraphQL are client side errors not server side errors.

-For example errors like `User Not Found` or  `Invalid Login Credentials` errors are not server errors they are the client's fault, the server is sending the data requested just that the errors are the ***Result*** of the operation requested by the client.
-Unlike Errors like `Bad Gateway` or `Internal Server Error` which is the servers fault.
+In GraphQL, the majority of "Errors" are actually client-side errors, not server-side errors.
+For instance, errors like `User Not Found` or `Invalid Login Credentials` are not server errors; they are the result of the operation requested by the client.
+On the other hand, errors like `Bad Gateway` or `Internal Server Error` are indeed the server's fault.

-Hence we will need to model the client side errors as results NOT errors.

-That is why the 6a(Errors Union List + Interface Contract ) approach is chosen for talawa-api, so that it is easier to send errors with data.
+Therefore, the Talawa API follows the 6a approach (Errors Union List + Interface Contract) to make it easier to send errors along with data, treating client-side errors as results, NOT errors.

+By adopting this approach, the Talawa API aims to provide a more refined and user-centric error handling mechanism, distinguishing between client-side and server-side errors while ensuring that user data is consistently represented as data rather than errors.

 ### When To Model Errors In Schema And When Not To